Glenwood Springs, Colorado

-Glenwood Springs is a home rule municipality in and the county seat of Garfield County, Colorado, United States.
+Glenwood Springs is a home rule municipality and the county seat of Garfield County, Colorado, United States.
 According to the 2020 United States census, the city has a population of 9,963.
 It is located at the confluence of the Roaring Fork River and the Colorado River, connecting the Roaring Fork Valley and a series of smaller towns on the Colorado River.

 Glenwood Springs is known for its hot springs.

 History

 For thousands of years, the area now known as Glenwood Springs has been inhabited by Indigenous people.
 The oral history of the Kapuuta and Mouache bands recall that Glenwood Springs is located within the traditional Nuuchiu tuvupu (The People's Land) of the Subuagan and Parianuche bands.
 Fred Conetah's History of the Northern Utes states that the Yampa or White River bands used the area, which is now in the Ute ancestral jurisdiction.
 The Utes were nomadic hunter-gatherers who seasonally used the natural hot springs in the area.
 The U.S. government surveyed the land in the mid-19th century, although they had no claim on the land.
 An 1868 treaty negotiated by the Tabeguache Ute Chief Ouray preserved the hunting grounds in the area of present-day Glenwood Springs.

 Glenwood Springs was originally known as "Defiance" because its original white settlers squatted on the Ute Indian Reservation.
 Defiance was a camp of tents, saloons, and brothels.
+The Denver & Rio Grande, then a narrow-gauge railway arrived from the east in 1881, en route to Grand Junction.

 Garfield County was created on February 10, 1883, with Carbonate as the county seat.
 The mining town of Carbonate was located high in the remote Flat Tops mountains.
 Isaac Cooper platted a legal settlement named Barlow at the confluence of the Roaring Fork River and the Grand River where Defiance had been, and the Barlow, Colorado, post office opened on June 25, 1883.
 Garfield County voters moved the county seat to the much more accessible Barlow later that year.

 Isaac Cooper's wife Sarah had a hard time adjusting to the frontier life and, in an attempt to make her environment somewhat more comfortable, persuaded the founders to change the name of Barlow to Glenwood Springs, after her hometown of Glenwood, Iowa.
 The Barlow post office was renamed Glenwood Springs, Colorado, on March 28, 1884, and the Town of Glenwood Springs was incorporated on September 4, 1885.